Red vs Blue Ocean Strategy With Examples

 Raise

-These significant factors need to be increased to fulfill the industries well above standards.
-For example, the company needs to rebuild the features to exceed the customer's challenges.
+These significant factors need to be increased to fulfill the industry’s well-above standards.
+For example, the company needs to rebuild the features to exceed the customer’s challenges.

 Create

-These are the new features that the company never provided.
-To create these new features, you must investigate the customer's desire to fulfill them.
+These are the new features that the company has never provided.
+To create these new features, you must investigate the customer’s desire to have them fulfilled.
 The industry can also create new products or offer innovative consumer services.
 It will help the company to create a new marketplace distinguished from the competition.

 Conclusion

-In short, the Red ocean strategy refers to competing for the existing marketplace, whereas the blue ocean strategy denotes making a new uncontested marketplace.
-Based on the discussion, it is safe to say that the blue ocean is a better way to bring fewer risks, more success, and increased profits.
-In addition, the four action templates appear as the best solution to identify the industry's investment is properly or not.
+In short, the Red Ocean strategy refers to competing for the existing marketplace, whereas the Blue Ocean strategy denotes making a new, uncontested marketplace.
+Based on the discussion, it is safe to say that the blue ocean is a better way to reduce risks, achieve greater success, and increase profits.
+In addition, the four action templates appear as the best solution to determine whether the industry’s investment is properly identified or not.
 Hence, the blue ocean strategy and the four action framework have become innovative business innovations.

 Examples of Active Audiences